ipp-ementa/ipp-ementa/README.md

 Identifies the graphical theme of the mobile application, being available in a light and dark mode

+### Offline Mode

+Represents a global state of the mobile application, in which menus data is given by a embedded storage

 #### Domain model diagram